Claim: Account describes a visit by former president George W. Bush and Laura Bush with survivors of the Fort Hood shootings.

 Many soldiers and relatives expressed gratitude that the president had come to help them grieve, with many breaking into tears.

-The following photograph documents Mr. and Mrs. Obama's visit with Major Royer (also pictured above) at Fort Hood:
+The following photograph documents Mr. and Mrs. Obama's visit with Major Royer and his wife at Fort Hood: